Alexandrjob/AlexandrJob/README.md

 - 💬 Ask me about **`entity framework`, `sql`**

-- 🤝 I'm open **for the internship/job opportunities as a backend developer**
+- 🤝 I'm open **for the internship/job opportunities as a junior backend developer**

 - 📫 How to reach me **@AlexandrHi - Telegram.**